Stonewall National Monument

 Stonewall National Monument is a 7.7 acre U.S. national monument in the West Village neighborhood of Greenwich Village in Lower Manhattan, New York City.
-The designated area includes the Stonewall Inn, the 0.19 acre Christopher Park, and nearby streets including Christopher Street, the site of the Stonewall riots of June 28, 1969, widely regarded as the start of the modern LGBT rights movement in the United States.
+The designated area includes the Stonewall Inn, the 0.19 acre Christopher Park, and nearby streets including Christopher Street, the site of the Stonewall riots of June 28, 1969, widely regarded as the start of the modern LGBTQ rights movement in the United States.

-Stonewall National Monument is the first U.S. national monument dedicated to LGBT rights and history.
+Stonewall National Monument is the first U.S. national monument dedicated to LGBTQ rights and history.
 President Barack Obama designated it as a national monument on June 24, 2016.

 Early history

 Stonewall National Monument includes and surrounds the 0.19 acre Christopher Park (also known as Christopher Street Park), a park originally built on a lot that New Netherland Director-General Wouter van Twiller settled as a tobacco farm from 1633 to 1638, when he died.
 The land was subsequently split up into three different farms.
-Trinity Church's and Elbert Herring's farms were located in the southern part of van Twiller's former farm, and Sir Peter Warren’s farm was located in the northern portion.
+Trinity Church's and Elbert Herring's farms were located in the southern part of van Twiller's former farm, and Sir Peter Warren's farm was located in the northern portion.

 Because of the unusual street grid that already existed in much of Greenwich Village, the Commissioners' Plan of 1811 would not quite fit into the pre-existing street grid.
 This resulted in several blocks with oblique angles, as well as many triangular street blocks.
 The former farms of Christopher Street were split into small lots from 1789 to 1829.
 After a subsequent large population increase in the early 19th century, the buildings on Christopher Street were dense with people.

 In 1835, the Great Fire of New York spread through the area and destroyed many city blocks.
 The little triangle of land bounded by Christopher, Grove, and 4th Streets, which was burned down, was condemned and turned into a park.
 The new Christopher Street Park, designed by architects Calvert Vaux and Samuel Parsons Jr., was opened in 1837.
 The Stonewall Inn, which then consisted simply of two adjacent stables, opened across Christopher Street in 1843.

 The widening of 7th Avenue South, and the construction of the IRT Broadway–Seventh Avenue Line of the New York City Subway, effectively split the neighborhood into two pieces, separated by the now-widened avenue.
 By the 1940s, the area had deteriorated somewhat as people moved away.
-During the 1950s, the social demographics changed as "Beat poets" moved into Greenwich Village.
+However, during the 1950s, the social demographics were transformed, as "Beat poets" moved into Greenwich Village.
 Meanwhile, the Stonewall Inn had changed uses; many different restaurants were housed in the inn from the 1930s through 1966.